Yu-Gi-Oh's Monster Attributes and Types

-22. Wyrm - Currently the newest type.
+22. Wyrm - One of the newer types.
 These monsters resemble dragons, but are less savage and more spiritual.
 Average attack and defense, but are skilled at calling forth additional Dragon and Wyrm monsters.
-Many are useful for Syncho Summoning.
+Many are useful for Synchro Summoning, even landing on some ban lists.
 Variable in element.

 23. Zombie - The undead monsters.
 Have decent attack but dreadful defense.
 Their real strength is their common ability to resurrect fallen Zombie monsters from the Graveyard (your discard pile), allowing them to quickly swarm the field.
 Tend to be Dark attributed.
 Use the Field Spell "Zombie World" to aid them.

 Update: 24: Cyberse - Introduced alongside the new link monsters, Cyberses tend to be weak, but swarm the field well to allow for easy link summons.
 These digital monsters bear some resemblance to Psychic creatures; many have effects that depend on being banished.

 Awesome, now that we've reviewed the types, let's cover the 7 monster attributes, starting with..